Oswestry Round © All Rights Reserved.

 The Oswestry Round is a 33 mile circular walk centred on Oswestry, starting and finishing at the Lion Quays Resort in Chirk.
 It was devised by Dave Andrews and is described in a guide book of the same name produced to raise funds for Cancer Research UK and Lingen Davies Cancer Fund

-The Oswestry Round Challenge is on the 9th June 2018.
+The Oswestry Round Challenge is on the 6th June 2020.
 Walkers are invited to attempt the whole route as a one day challenge or half the route (17 miles).
 It is a sponsored event, with entry by registration in advance only.
-It costs £25.00 to enter and we ask those entering to aim to raise a minimum of £150.00
+It costs £25.00 to enter and we ask those entering to aim to try and raise a minimum of £150.00

 Can I choose where the money goes?

-The entry fee will be split between Cancer Research UK and Lingen Davies cancer fund equally.
+The entry fee will be split between Cancer Research UK and Lingen Davies Cancer Fund equally.
 Those entering can choose whether their sponsorship money goes to one of the charities or both of the charities.
-Instructions for collecting money on-line, will be included with your regiastration pack.
+Instructions for collecting money on-line, will be included with your registration pack.

 What time can I start?